UCL/myriad-stardist-pipeline/README.md

 Pipeline for computing image segmentations using [StarDist](https://github.com/stardist/stardist) on UCL high performance computing system [Myriad](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/).

+> [!NOTE]
-N.B. make sure you're connected to the UCL network when accessing Myriad either via a UCL VPN or on campus via UCL Eduroam.
+> Make sure you're connected to the UCL network when accessing Myriad either via a UCL VPN or on campus.
+Alternatively you can [first connect to the UCL SSH gateway](https://www.rc.ucl.ac.uk/docs/howto/#logging-in-from-outside-the-ucl-firewall). via UCL Eduroam.

 ## How to run pipeline